 The admission process had a few requirements.

-One of them being that parents observe the classroom in action for an hour prior to enrollment.
+One of them was that parents observe the classroom in action for an hour prior to enrollment.
 This is common for Montessori schools.

 As I sat and watched all the children engrossed in their work, one young boy caught my attention.